benkitia/personal-site/content/writings/the-crucial-piece-missing-from-a-task-list-why.md

     - task lists
 date: 2022-06-22T22:45:18-05:00
 draft: false
+former: "The crucial piece missing from a task list: why?"
 ---

 Most task lists encourage specifying just a single detail per task; what?
 Maybe a "when" or "how" field is also offered, but seldom exists a space for noting *why* a task should be done.
 Whatever form your task list takes, such a space should be mandatory for any task you're inclined to procrastinate.